 Top 10 Links for Students

-Bonus Link: English Clubs in Vinh City
+Bonus Link: English Clubs in (and near) Vinh City

 Learn to think in English – When you look at something try to think of the English word for it.
 Try to make simple sentences in your head and have simple conversations with yourself (in your head).
 This video (with subtitles in Vietnamese) has more ways to think in English.